assadullah1467/NYC_Taxi_Trip_Duration-Challene-with-R/NYC_Taxi_Trip_Duration_Challenge.md

 ## -12.1498     -8.5062
 ```

-On average, vendor 2 has longer trip durations.
-The difference is significant p<0.05; however the it represents a low-size effect r=0.021
+The test confirms that- on average, vendor 2 has longer trip durations.
-The result of the trimmed robust test suggests that the large difference in mean is due to extreme values, but nonetheless the difference is significant in both tests.
+The result of the trimmed robust test suggests that the large difference in mean is due to extreme values,
+but nonetheless the difference is significant in both tests.
+Although the effect-size is low, r=0.02195341.

 ## Whether pickup hour makes a significant difference to the journey time
 ...